I decided to try Nytol Herbal for a week in a situation when I know I tend to sleep worse – when I’m away from home and

-I have to admit, I’m slightly skeptical of many herbal remedies – especially since research into valerian’s sedative effect is still inconclusive.
+I have to admit, I was slightly skeptical that it would work, knowing that research into the sedative effect of valerian is still inconclusive.

 Different types of Nytol

 There are a few different versions of Nytol.
 So it might be useful to take a quick look at the difference between them:

 Nytol Herbal Tablets – the one I tried first.
 It contains valerian, hops, and passionflower (photo above).

 Nytol Herbal One-A-Night – only contains valerian (photo below).